kailash-manasarovar/statement/docs/timeline/2025/march.md

 - I go to Brent Cross one day for something.
 - Actually, I'm going back and forward to the Apple Store in Brent Cross to try and fix my hacked devices.
-- An aside: I decided to have a makeover in John Lewis on one trip - I never do things like that - and I felt a friend close by.
-I really felt that.
-Anyway...
 - Apple reformats my phone and laptop to factory settings; but the criminals are in again as soon as I'm back online.
 - Must be a chip-level hack, I'm thinking.
 - When I get back to my car, I see a car parked beside mine, or in front maybe; close enough to see the driver.